-- Removal of offsets contained within the construction or operational footprint of the MRD Onsite diversion project. - Amendment to the Morwell West Drain Diversion (MWDD) revegetation planting requirements.
+- Removal of offsets north (downstream) of the Morwell River coffer dam (Block 29c and parts of Blocks 28& 29a) so that implementation of remedial works can be affected unincumbered. - Amendment to the Morwell West Drain Diversion (MWDD) revegetation planting requirements.
 The 2011 Offset Plan displayed concept drawings for the MWDD channel which included a fully revegetated channel.
 Due to the flood capacity of the MWDD, the planting areas were moved out of the drainage line to higher ground, with these revised areas protected on title and amended in the 2017 Offset Plan revision.
 However, it has since become evident that Strzelecki Gums need additional space to meet the target planting numbers than that detailed in the Original Offset Plan.
-Additional plantings not able to be accommodated within the revised area of the MWDD are proposed to be accommodated in a new offset location, Block 29d on the Morwell River. - Protection mechanisms were already established during the period of the Original Offset Plan (2017) however this version has variations to the boundaries of the area being protected (such as including block 29d).
+Additional plantings not able to be accommodated within the revised area of the MWDD are proposed to be accommodated in a new offset location, Block 29d on the Morwell River. - Protection mechanisms were already established during the period of the Original Offset Plan (2017) however this version has variations to the boundaries of the area being protected (such as including Block 29d, 32 and f).
 Therefore, amendments to the protection mechanisms will be required.